Why Institutions Are Seeking Element451 Alternatives

 Key Advantages Over Element451:

-Pricing: Starts at $49.50/month for usage-based plans; enterprise licenses available for unlimited users
+Pricing: Starter from $16/month, Pro from $250/month; enterprise licenses available for unlimited users

 Notable Clients: NVIDIA, Google, MIT, Syracuse University, SUNY, Kaplan